hms-networks/flexy-thingworx-connector/README.md

 Log output can be added to the application by inserting calls to the logging class, Logger.
 Each log level has a method that will output the log to the appropriate location.
 For example, a call to `Logger.LOG_DEBUG(String)` will result in log output that is visible if the configured application log level is set to debug (5/-5) or trace (6/-6).
 A call to `Logger.LOG_CRITICAL(String)` will result in log output that is visible if the configured application log level is set to critical (1/-1) or a higher logging level.
 A call to `Logger.LOG_EXCEPTION(Exception)` will result in log output that is visible if the configured application log level is set to trace (6/-6).

 ### Development Environment
-The Flexy Java application component was developed using the standard Ewon Java development environment.
-Documentation and additional information about the Ewon Java development environment is available in the Ewon Java Toolkit User Guide \(J2SE\) at [https://developer.ewon.biz/content/java-0#dev-documents](https://developer.ewon.biz/content/java-0#dev-documents).

-As described in the [Ewon Java Toolkit User Guide \(J2SE\)](https://developer.ewon.biz/system/files_force/AUG-072-0-EN-%28JAVA%20J2SE%20Toolkit%20for%20eWON%20Flexy%29.pdf), the primary IDE for development of Ewon Java applications is [Eclipse](https://www.eclipse.org/).

-Alternative IDEs can be used but may not be fully compatible with the Ewon Java Toolkit and thus are not guaranteed nor officially supported by HMS.
-Partial or complete IDE configurations for Visual Studio Code (*.vscode*) and IntelliJ IDEA (*.idea*) are included in the development repository. *Note: These configurations are not present in releases.*
+This project is based on the [Solution Center Maven Starter Project](https://github.com/hms-networks/sc-java-maven-starter-project), and uses the Maven build system for compilation, testing, and packaging.

+Maven lifecycle information and other details about the development environment provided by the [Solution Center Maven Starter Project](https://github.com/hms-networks/sc-java-maven-starter-project) can be found in its README.md at [https://github.com/hms-networks/sc-java-maven-starter-project/blob/main/README.md](https://github.com/hms-networks/sc-java-maven-starter-project/blob/main/README.md).

 #### Source Code
-Source code and an Eclipse project for the Flexy Java app are made available in the [hms-networks/flexy-thingworx-connector](https://github.com/hms-networks/flexy-thingworx-connector) repository on GitHub.
-It is also included in the /source-flexy-java-app/ folder of Flexy Thingworx Connector release \(.zip\) files.
+Source code and IDE project files for the Flexy Java app are made available in the [hms-networks/flexy-thingworx-connector](https://github.com/hms-networks/flexy-thingworx-connector) repository on GitHub.
+They are also included in Flexy Thingworx Connector release \(.zip\) files.

 ##### Cloning